 “I believe my book has great potential for a television series or a movie,” Sollars said, “My book is very informative, it is written in such a way that everyone will finally understand what is means to be burdened with a psychiatric disorder, how the thought process is so different from ours and how it sometimes leads to involvement with law enforcement.
 My book is so different from any undertaking that has been taken before, its potential is great and I think that people will be amazed at what I have to say.
 I just need the right people to believe in me to get the word out.
 I know my book can make a difference. “

 Sollars’ book has received rave reviews from readers.
 Kirkus Reviews said the book is ….” a remarkable timeline of the treatment of mental illness in the past 40 years, and it’s a triumphant account of her boldness as a mother, nurse, and woman.
 At a time when mental health is in the forefront of conversations about our health care system, her story is one of hope.”

 One reader stated, “Absolutely the best book I’ve read in years, uncensored look into correctional mental health, patients, inmates and the professionals who deal with some of society’s most troubled criminals, their day to day struggles all interwoven within a gripping story of murder and suspense.
 A must read!”
 Another said, “Awesome story!
 While the story keeps you turning the pages to see what happens next, the real plight of the mental health patients in a correctional setting is heartbreaking.”

 Virginia Sollars is available for media interviews and can be reached using the information below or by email at firstname.lastname@example.org.
 ‘And Some Will Triumph’ is available at online retailers.
-More information is available at her website at http://www.virginiasollars.net.